-- To what extent should the program provide awards to individuals who have violated the federal securities laws? - Whether the program should require employees to first report possible violations through their employer's internal compliance procedures before coming to the Commission?
-If not, should the program provide other incentives to encourage employees to report internally in appropriate circumstances?
+- Whether the whistleblower program should provide financial incentives for attorneys and others to breach the attorney-client privilege in order to seek an award? - To what extent should the program provide awards to individuals who have violated the Federal securities laws? - Whether the program should require employees to first report possible violations through their employer's internal compliance procedures before coming to the Commission?
+If not, should the program provide other incentives to encourage [\34356] employees to report internally in appropriate circumstances?